gmarz/android-google-places/README.md

 1) Obtain an API key.
 Visit the <a href="https://developers.google.com/places/documentation/">developer's guide</a> for more information.

-2) Drop the <b>googleplaces.jar</b> in the lib folder of your Android project.
+2) Drop the googleplaces.jar in the lib folder of your Android project.

 Usage
 =====

-The following examples demonstrate the basic usage of the library and are not exhaustive of all the available options.
-Check out <a href="https://github.com/gmarz/vicinity">vicinity</a> to see the library in action.
+A few examples...

 Place Search
 ------------